shuraknows/f4u-test-assignment/README.md

 Client side:
 Create a web interface where client can manage his shipping addresses.
-It's preferably to use Angular.
+It's preferably to use Angular 5.

 Fork your own copy of eglobal-it/f4u-test-assignment to your account and share the result with us.